SAFE GROUND HANDLING

 Video: Tying a Slip Knot

-Wear hard-toed boots to protect your feet in case you get stepped on.
+Grooming the horse Wear hard-toed boots to protect your feet in case you get stepped on.
 Do not wear tennis shoes or open-toed sandals.
 Also avoid wearing dangling jewelry and pull back long hair so that it does not restrict your vision or get caught.

 Use grooming equipment gently on your horse, particularly on animals with sensitive skin.
 Some horses can become sour and begin nipping at you if they anticipate discomfort during grooming.
 Be sure not to leave your equipment where the horse could step on it.